MinecraftForge/Documentation/docs/dependencies/index.md

 ```

 !!! note
-    The group name can be anything for flat directory entries as they are not checked when resolving the artifact file.
+    The group name can be anything but must not be empty for flat directory entries as they are not checked when resolving the artifact file.

 Non-Minecraft Dependencies
 --------------------------

 Non-Minecraft dependencies are not loaded by Forge by default in the development environment.
-To get Forge to recognize the non-Minecraft dependency, they must be added to the `minecraftLibrary` configuration. `minecraftLibrary` works similarly to the `implementation` configuration within gradle, being applied during compile time and runtime.
+To get Forge to recognize the non-Minecraft dependency, they must be added to the `minecraftLibrary` configuration. `minecraftLibrary` works similarly to the `implementation` configuration within Gradle, being applied during compile time and runtime.

 ```gradle
 dependencies {